 Newport hosts many holiday events, including the Illuminated Boat Parade accompanied by Caribbean Christmas music on the steel paou, but the top reason to come is to see the stunning Gilded Age mansions all decked out.
 While they’re lavish anytime, during the holidays there will be thousands of poinsettias, evergreens, wreaths, Christmas trees and tables filled with elegant china and silver, at The Breakers, The Elms, and Marble House.
 The Holiday Evenings event offers the chance to view them under candlelight with live music and refreshments.

 Aiken is gorgeous during the holidays, with its events kicking off on Thanksgiving morning with the annual Blessing of the Hounds in Hitchcock Woods.
 Afterward, visitors can take in the Night of a Thousand Candles, stroll the thousands of lights at Hopeland Gardens, and enjoy carriage rides.

-With the Victorian-era buildings in Deadwood illuminated for the holidays, coupled with at least a dusting of snow, this Old West town is truly magical.
-In early December there will be a Christmas tree lighting in Outlaw Square and a guest appearance by Santa.
+With the Victorian-era buildings in Deadwood illuminated for the holidays, coupled with at least a dusting of snow, Deadwood is an Old West town that is truly magical.
+In early December, there will be a Christmas tree lighting in Outlaw Square and a guest appearance by Santa.

 Gatlinburg does it up right for the holidays with a Trolley Ride of Lights that will bring you around to see the many holiday light displays.
 Just a few of the other events include the Festival of Trees, Smoky Mountain Tunes and Tales, the Great Smoky Christmas Arts & Crafts Show, and the Fantasy of Lights Christmas Parade.
 Just a short drive away, Pigeon Forge offers a host of fun Christmas events too.